Lance Cairns: Injury and playing

 Cairns experienced a serious injury when he came out to bat without a helmet against Pakistan in the Third Test in Dunedin in 1984/85.
 He received a blow to the back of the head from 19-year-old paceman Wasim Akram.
 After retiring hurt, Cairns was hospitalised with a suspected hairline fracture of the skull and complained of 'dizzy spells' for months afterwards.
 In testament to his courage, Cairns was 'padded up', this time with a helmet, ready to return to the crease, as New Zealand fought another famous rearguard action to win the test and series.
 History showed he was not required as Jeremy Coney (111*), this time supported by number eleven Ewen Chatfield (21*), took New Zealand to victory by two wickets.

 Cairns recovered to play in the World Championship of Cricket in Sydney and Melbourne in February 1985.
 A highlight for Cairns was his fine innings against eventual champions India in the semi-final at the SCG (39 out of a total of 206, but with no sixes).
 In March he left for his last major tour as a frontline player for New Zealand, a harrowing trip to the West Indies where New Zealand lost heavily against the often brutal fast bowling of the homeside.
 Cairns played in only the first two tests of the four test series taking only five wickets at an average of 63.00.
 At aged 36 his decline as an international player seemed inevitable.

 Later career

-His final series for New Zealand was a personal anti-climax for this immensely popular cricketer.
-The historic 1985/86 test series win in Australia saw Cairns play only in the deciding third test in Perth.
-Although playing in his usual spirited fashion, Cairns failed to take a wicket, nor score a run, in this his final international game.
-Despite Cairns' disappointment, New Zealand won by six wickets to take the series 2–1, and it was fitting, considering his unselfish service to New Zealand cricket since 1974, that Cairns was part of this 'ultimate' triumph.
+Cairns played only in the deciding third test in Perth during the 1985/86 test series.
+Cairns failed to take a wicket, or score a run, in his final international game.
+New Zealand went on to win by six wickets to take the series 2–1.

-Still a sentimental crowd favourite, he was nevertheless left out of the New Zealand World Series Cup squad which returned to Australia in January 1986.
+He was left out of the New Zealand World Series Cup squad which returned to Australia in January 1986.
 This unpopular decision, albeit inevitable due to injury and loss of form, spelled the end of his international career.
-Like long-standing captain Geoff Howarth at the beginning of the summer, Cairns was forced into retirement, and somewhat controversially denied the dignity of choosing his own 'time to go'.
+Like long-standing captain Geoff Howarth at the beginning of the summer, Cairns was forced into retirement.